alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

     <figcaption><b>Figure 5</b>: Juanes network dismantling.</figcaption>
 </figure>

 While both methods are better than random node removal, the degree-based dismantling seems to work better.
 However, this comes at a greater cost.
 As we can see, although the degree-based dismantling outperforms the GND method, the cost is always higher.
 Interestingly, we have a slightly different scenario for the Juanes network (<b>Figure 4</b>).
-In this case, the GND cost is still lower, but both aproachs seem to perform equally well.
+In this case, the GND cost is still lower, but both aproaches seem to perform equally well.

 <br>

-Overall, these two approachs can also be useful as baselines.
-Costs curves from other approachs could be compared against these two and this comparison may present an additional analysis for further consideration between costs and effectiveness.
+Overall, these two aproaches can also be useful as baselines.
+Costs curves from other aproaches could be compared against these two and this comparison may present an additional analysis for further consideration between costs and effectiveness.

 <br>